Saturday, September 30, 2023

 How to create unique and secure passwords for websites with a master password and Jacksum

 Jacksum 3.7.0 introduced a new feature: read text from the console without echoing, hash that string using your preferred hash-function and encode the hash-value using your preferred encoding.
-In other words, you can treat Jacksum as a password generator that generates the actual password for a website.
+In other words, you can treat Jacksum as a password generator that generates uniq and strong passwords.

 Password: facebook.com do-not-use-this-password